 - Pick a project (see below for suggested ideas).

-- Develop and submit one or more project abstracts.
+- Develop and submit one or more project abstracts to the assigned instructor of the course.
 (If you submit multiple abstracts, indicate your order of preference.)

 - One of your abstracts will be approved and you will be assigned a project adviser.